MonaxGT/awesome-R-cyber-security/README.md

 ## Articles

+### Visualization

 - [Network-visualization](http://kateto.net/network-visualization) - This is a comprehensive tutorial on network visualization with R. It covers data input and formats, visualization basics, parameters and layouts for one-mode and bipartite graphs; dealing with multiplex links, interactive and animated visualization for longitudinal networks; and visualizing networks on geographic maps.

+- [ggnet](https://briatte.github.io/ggnet/) - The ggnet2 function is a visualization function to plot network objects as ggplot2 objects.
+It accepts any object that can be coerced to the  network class, including adjacency or incidence matrices, edge lists, or one-mode igraph network objects.

 ## [Contributing](contributing.md)
 Your contributions are always welcome!